Comics Sales to Comics Shops

 Trade Paperbacks Ordered by Comics Shops in North America (in dollars)

 The amount of information Diamond has released has increased over time, affecting the sizes of the totals depicted above.
 Diamond published only its Top 10 for the first two months, followed by the Top 25 until February 2002.
 The list then expanded to 50 items until February 2004, when the list grew again to include the Top 100.
 Finally, in November 2008, the list grew to include the Top 300.

 By then, the dollars represented by trade paperbacks not on the list were larger than the amount on the list — such was the size of the expanding backlist library.
 But the chart still provides a useful look into how the most popular trade paperbacks have fared over time.

 I do not provide a unit count chart for trades, as trades vary widely in price and overall dollars are more representative of the market's health.

 Adding the Top 300 dollars lists seen above and the Top Trade Paperbacks yields the final grouping:

 Top-Selling Comic Books and Trade Paperbacks Ordered by Comics Shops in North America (in dollars)

 This grouping was the largest calculation derivable from the Diamond charts from 1999 to 2002 — and it still accounts for more than half the overall total.

 These graphics are updated semiannually.
-For charts depicting the numbers to the beginning of the data set, click here.
+For charts depicting the numbers for just the last three years, click here.